pischarti/nix/README.md

 ### Go Projects

 #### AWS CLI (`go/aws/`)
-A command-line tool for managing AWS resources, particularly focused on VPC subnets and Network Load Balancers.
+A command-line tool for managing AWS resources, particularly focused on VPC subnets, Network Load Balancers, and ECR image management.

 **Features:**
 - List, delete, and check dependencies for AWS subnets
 - Manage Network Load Balancers and their subnet associations
+- List and filter ECR images with advanced filtering and sorting
 - Built with the GoFr framework for clean CLI structure

 **Usage:**